edgriebel/NaNoGenMo2016/readme.md

 - Markov Chain

 # Setup
+- Install Java 8+ JDK
+- Install maven
 - Install your favorite version of LaTeX (Either MikTeX or LiveTeX should work on Windows)

+# Basic Execution
+- mvn ...
+- [mvn launch to generate code]
+- mvn latex:latex
  - Generate LaTeX output with `mvn latex:latex`
+ - requires "story.txt" in top directory (change path in `\\input{}` to change location)
+ - pdf file is in target/latex/book/book.pdf

+(find mvn cmdline that runs all at once??)

+# Commandline Arguments
+- Word count
+- Source filename
+- Destination file (and/or directory?)
+- IMarkov implementation (default to MarkovBigram)
+- Formatted
+ - LaTeX does its own line formatting, so maybe just always format?

 # Next Tasks
 - [ ] Reader reads from Internet